SinclairQL/UpdatingSuperBASICManual/source/p1_intro.rst

 Now, you might think that it will be difficult to do so, given all that fancy HTML and the like, but nothing could be further from the truth.
 The manual is written in a special form of plain text and converted to the glorious format that you see online, and indeed, can download for your own offline enjoyment.

 The special format is known as ReStructuredText (yes, all one word!) and is pretty simple to use and understand, for the most part.
-And, as I've delibereately avoided using the more complex or esoteric features of ReStructuredText in the original files, you don't have to worry about them!
+And, as I've deliberately avoided using the more complex or esoteric features of ReStructuredText in the original files, you don't have to worry about them!

 How Can I Help?
 ===============